Working TOGETHER to deliver a SAFER, CLEANER and BUSIER city centre, one that is EASIER to access and navigate for the benefit of us all

 Email: firstname.lastname@example.org to discuss graffiti prevention and enforcement.

 Street Rangers: The BID’s Street Rangers undertake an early morning cleaning service for Levy Payers affected by the waste and mess left by rough sleepers and late night revellers.
-The Street Rangers are on duty between 6am and 8am Monday to Thursday and 6am and 9am Friday to Sunday on a scheduled 7-day clean-up of the known hot spots.
-Levy Payers have access to a rapid-response service for problems that occur outside of the scheduled clean.
+The Street Rangers are on duty between 6am and 9am seven days a week on a scheduled clean-up of the known hot spots.
+Levy Payers also have access to a rapid-response service for problems that occur outside the scheduled cleaning times.
 Whilst other towns and cities have successfully introduced similar programmes there is one significant difference with Sheffield BID’s scheme.
 It is a supported employment initiative that gives on-the-job training to people from the Archer Project’s Back to Work Group, who were once rough sleepers themselves.
 Recruits to the team are given an opportunity to get back to work, earn the national living wage and receive additional training in areas such as conflict management, health and safety and customer service.

 City Centre Ambassadors: The BID now funds two additional ambassadors in Sheffield City Council’s ambassador team.
 They help increase our face to face service in reporting issues from businesses to Sheffield BID.
 In addition, they communicate the latest BID projects, events and opportunities to BID Levy Payers and to listen to any concerns they may have.
 The duo are on patrol Tuesday to Thursday from 10am to 6pm and also, as part of the BID’s commitment to supporting a safer night time environment, an extended shift Friday to Saturday, from 2pm until 10pm.